-Don't spend hours on the web looking for cheap flights and hotels.
-Use Webjet to browse holiday package deals to New York City and find the best one for your budget.
+Don't spend hours on the web looking for deals and cheap flights and hotels.
+Use Webjet to browse holiday package deals to New York City and find the best deals for your budget.

 4 Advantages of Choosing a Holiday Package to New York

 - Hassle-free Experience: Take the stress out of planning the itinerary for your next holiday.
 Choose one of Webjet's holiday package deals and simply arrive at the airport on time.

 - Save Time: Let someone else handle the logistics while you focus on enjoying your break from the office.